 Testing Your Soil, Bulletin #2286 by the University of Maine Cooperative Extension provides excellent instructions for collecting soil samples.

-Factors to Consider in Selecting a Soil Testing Laboratory by the UAF Cooperative Extension Service provides a list of soil testing laboratories where you can send samples for analysis.
+Soil Testing Information from the UAF Cooperative Extension Service provides a list of soil testing laboratories where you can send samples for analysis.

 This article by Ben Faber and others at the at the University of California Davis, provides information on the accuracy of common soil test kits.